-- (a) the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance; - (b) annual audit plans (internal and external); - (c) system of internal controls and management of financial risks; - (d) effectiveness and adequacy of the internal audit function which is outsourced to a professional services firm; - (e) the scope and results of the external audit, and the independence and objectivity of the external auditors; - (f) regulatory compliance matters; - (g) risk management framework; - (h) interested person transactions; and - (i) financial results announcements.

-(Provision 10.1 of the Code)
+- (a) the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance; - (b) annual audit plans (internal and external); - (c) at least annually the adequacy and effectiveness of the Company's system of internal controls and management of financial risks; - (d) the effectiveness and adequacy of the internal audit function which is outsourced to a professional services firm; - (e) the scope and results of the external audit, and the independence and objectivity of the external auditors; - (f) regulatory compliance matters; - (g) risk management framework; - (h) interested person transactions; - (i) financial results announcements; - (j) the assurance from the CEO and the Financial Controller on the financial records and financial statements; and - (k) the Company's whistle-blowing policy. - (Provision 10.1 of the Code)

 In the review of the financial statements, the ARC had discussed with Management and the external auditor, and reviewed the significant matters identified by the latter as key audit matters.
-Following the discussions and review, the ARC recommended to the Board to approve the financial statements for FY2022.
+Following the discussions and review, the ARC recommended to the Board to approve the financial statements for FY2023.